stfwn/neural-network-pruning/report/1-method.md

 training. [@frankle2019]

-__Training.__ For all experiments, the network was trained for 100 epochs at a learning rate of $0.0012$, during which it was pruned by $20\%$ and subsequently reset to its initial weights every 5 epochs.
-See figure
-\ref{nn-size-progression} for a visualization of the size of the network over the course of an experiment.
+__Training.__ For all experiments, the network was trained for 100 epochs at a learning rate of $12e-4$, during which it was pruned by $20\%$ of the remaining weights and subsequently reset to its initial weights every 5 epochs.
+See figure \ref{nn-size-progression} for a visualization of the size of the network over the course of an experiment.

 ![\label{nn-size-progression}The progression of the size of the network over the course of one experiment.](./images/pruning-progression.png)